oracle-livelabs/apex/apex-workflows/3-calculate-fees-workflow/3-calculate-fees-workflow.md

 ## Introduction

-In this lab, you learn how to create a workflow for calculating fees using Oracle APEX.
-The workflow starts by checking if the consultation is free.
-If it is, an invoice email is sent to the patient.
-If not, the system updates the fees and raises an invoice request.
-At this point, the invoice status is checked - if it’s incomplete, it is set to "**Rejected**," and if it’s complete, it is marked as "**Approved**."
-This process ensures fees are handled correctly, invoices are managed efficiently, and statuses are updated based on the outcome.

-This workflow will be used as an **Invoke Workflow** activity within the doctor appointments workflow, allowing it to call another workflow within the same application.
+In this lab, you learn the process of creating a calculate fees Workflow using Oracle APEX.

 ### Objectives

 In this lab, you learn how to:

-- Create a Workflow
+- Create a Workflow.

-- Modify the Workflow details
+- Modify the Workflow details.

-- Define Workflow Data
+- Define Workflow Data.

 - Add Workflow Variables